gartz/redux-in-place/README.md

 ```
 That's it, simple like that, now all your reducer properties will be on 'Book'.

+## Thanks

+**[@AntonioSchmidt](https://github.com/AntonioSchmidt)** - For all the help with this lib, the effort to make it open-source, document and help me with it testing and development.
+My sincere thank you!

 ## License
 Copyright (c) 2016 Gabriel Reitz Giannattasio
 Licensed under the [MIT license](LICENSE-MIT).